The Polymerase Chain Reaction

 and bottom strands, respectively.
 The primers are on opposite

 strands at either end of the intervening target region.
-The 5'3' orientation of the Primers is always anti-parallel
+The 5'

-to the target strand 3'5' as
+to the target strand 3'

-respective template strands.
-These 'long products' are
+the their respective template strands.
+These 'long products'

-shown immediately above and below the dsDNA.
+are shown immediately above and below the dsDNA.

 The second denaturation again